 AROY-D Coconut Milk 100% – 8.5 OZ (250 ml, 12-pack) via Amazon* (Affiliate Link)

-If unopened, coconut milk is usually durable for 12 months.
+If unopened, this drink is usually durable for 12 months.
 Once opened, I pour it into a glass jar and store it up to 3 days in my fridge.

 Join the 52 Chef Habits E-Course